johnsonjh/dps8m-proxy/README.md

     `noquiet`.
 In `quiet` mode, all non‑fatal messages are logged **only** to the log file, where in `noquiet` mode, messages are logged to **both** the console and the log file.

+  * By default, the local time zone is used for time display and writing log files.
+Users can specify the `-U` (`‑‑utc`) option to use UTC (Coordinated Universal Time) instead.
+Additionally, on Unix-like systems, the `TZ` environment variable is respected.

   * If the proxy fails to create log directories or files, a warning will be displayed on the console and the session and/or console